joseotaviorf/oh-my-pi/dags/fintech/dw_losses/dw_losses.md

 ### Purpose

-This DAG loads to the DW the fact and delay tables for the losses modelation: fact_closing and fact_delay.
+This DAG loads to the DW the fact tables for the losses modelation: fact_closing, fact_delay and fact_provision.

 <details>
   <summary><strong> > DAG details (click to expand)</strong></summary>